yazdanco/google-maps-android-charts/README.md

 Before using this library, please read the "[Google Maps Android API utility library documentation](https://developers.google.com/maps/documentation/android-sdk/utility/)" .

+You can see the demo for more details.

+NOTE:
+  -Before Building the demo, you must [get an API key](https://developers.google.com/maps/documentation/android-sdk/signup) which you can then add to your demo app.

 ### Marker

 Firstly, you need to generate markers that have a name.